microsoft/reverse-proxy/samples/ReverseProxy.Direct.Sample/README.md

 | 9 | Copy response trailer headers and finish response | Client ◄-- Proxy ◄-- Destination |
 | 10 | Wait for completion of step 2: copying request body | Client --► Proxy --► Destination |

-To enable control over mapping request and response fields and headers between the client and destination (steps 4 and 7 above), the HttpProxy.ProxyAsync method takes a HttpTransformer.
+To enable control over mapping request and response fields and headers between the client and destination (steps 4 and 7 above), the HttpForwarder.ProxyAsync method takes a HttpTransformer.
 Your implementation can modify the request url, method, protocol version, response status code, or decide which headers are copied, modify them, or insert additional headers as required.

-**Note:** When using the HttpProxy class directly there are no transforms included by default, you have full control of the transforms in your HttpTransformer implementation.
-The alternate YARP pipeline model (see BasicYarpSample), has some [default header transforms](https://microsoft.github.io/reverse-proxy/articles/transforms.html), such as adding ```X-Forwarded-For``` and removing the original Host header.
+**Note:** When using the HttpForwarder class directly there are some [header transforms](https://microsoft.github.io/reverse-proxy/articles/transforms.html) included by default, such as adding ```X-Forwarded-For``` and removing the original Host header.
+The same set of transforms is by default included into the alternate YARP pipeline model (see BasicYarpSample).

 ## Files